How to decorate your uni room to relax – 5 easy steps

 Make your bedroom into a sanctuary

 Moving away and decorating your new uni room is probably one of the most exciting aspects of moving away.
 We all get a vision in our heads of how cool and aesthetically pleasing our rooms are gonna be, however is it crucial to ensure that your decor is conducive to relaxation.
+Transform your space with Missguided Home and UniHomes.
+We have teamed up with UniHomes to give students an exclusive £10 off when you spend £50 on homeware.

 A uni bedroom is more than just a bedroom, it is the only space you have that is truly yours.
 Just think about it, the kitchen is shared, the living room is shared and so are all the hallways.
 Even if you make really good friends with your housemates, you will still want a sanctuary away from the hustle and bustle of a busy uni flat.
 By making your room relaxing it becomes a safe haven, where you can focus on your work, take a bit of time alone and practise a little self-care.
 No matter whether you are an introvert or an extrovert, everyone needs a little ‘me’ time.